Beninese Americans

 Beninese American are Americans of Beninese descent.
 According to the census of 2000, in the United States there are only 605 Americans of Beninese origin.
 However, because since the first half of the eighteenth century to nineteenth many slaves were exported from Benin to the present United States, the number of African Americans with one or more Beninese ancestors could be much higher.
-The number of slaves from Bight of Benin exported to present United States exceeded 6,000 people, although this might consist not only in Benin, but also washes the shores of Ghana, Togo and Nigeria.
-It is also important to note that they were slaves from modern Benin (along with the Haitian immigrants arrived in the United States in the late nineteenth century), who exchanged voodoo practices with Francophone African descendants in Louisiana.
-Currently, there are Beninese communities in cities such as Chicago or Washington, D.C., Philadelphia and in other states as New York.
-As of 2021, there were over 500 Beninese immigrants in the town of Austin, Minnesota.

 History

-The first people from present-day Benin to came to the modern United States were slaves and arrived to this country in the colonial period.
-Most of the slaves of Bight of Benin that hailed from Benin were imported to South Carolina (36%), Virginia (23%), Gulf Coast (28%) and Florida (9,8%).
-The top three picked up a few thousand slaves of this Straits (Florida only received 698 slaves from Bight of Benin).
-Many slaves were imported to Louisiana and Alabama (where was famous the Clotilda slave ship case, which took from 110 to 160 slaves from Dahomey to Mobile in 1859.
-Some of these people were Cudjo Lewis (ca. 1840–1935) and Redoshi (c.
-1848–1937), considered to be the last persons born on African soil to have been enslaved in the United States when slavery was still lawful), in the Gulf Coast.
-It was in Louisiana where the presence of slaves from modern-day Benin was more notable.
-Indeed, between 1719 and 1731, most of the slaves who came to Louisiana came directly from Benin, through of boats as Duc du Maine.
-The slaves belonged, mainly, to the Fon ethnic group, but many slaves also were of ethnic groups such as Nago (Yoruba subgroup, although they were slavered mainly by Spanish settlers, when the Louisiana was Spanish) – Ewe, and Gen. Many of the slaves imported to the modern United States since Benin were sold by the King of Dahomey, in the Whydah.
-However, not all the slaves sold in day-present Benin were of there: Many were from other places, but were captured by Dahomeyan warriors.
-The native slaves from modern Benin came from places such as Porto-Novo, from where were brought to the port of Ouidah, place in the which was made the slave shopping.
-In this place were sold many of the slavers that were brought to the United States.
+The first people from present-day Benin to come to the modern United States were slaves and arrived in the colonial period.
+Most of the slaves from Benin were imported to South Carolina (36%), Virginia (23%), the Gulf Coast (28%) and Florida (9,8%).

+The Clotilda slave ship took from 110 to 160 slaves from Dahomey to Mobile in 1859, including Cudjo Lewis (ca. 1840–1935) and Redoshi (c.
+1848–1937), considered to be the last persons born in Africa to have been legally enslaved in the United States), in the Gulf Coast.
+Between 1719 and 1731, most of the slaves who came to Louisiana came directly from Benin, on ships including the Duc du Maine.
+Many slaves were from the Fon ethnic group, and others were Nago (Yoruba subgroup, who were enslaved mainly by Spanish settlers, when Louisiana was ruled by Spain) – Ewe, and Gen. Many of the slaves trafficked to what became the United States since Benin were sold by the King of Dahomey, in the Whydah.
+Not all the slaves sold in what became Benin were from there: many were from other places, and were captured by Dahomeyan warriors.
+The slaves from what became Benin came from places including Porto-Novo, from where were brought to the port of Ouidah for sale, with many sent to what became the United States.